First Home Buyer Grants in Australia: What Support Could You Access?

 Building insurance is a type of home insurance that covers the building itself, along with the fixtures.

-The specifics of what is recovered under a building insurance policy will differ between insurers.
-However, typically, the following are covered:
+The specifics of what is covered under a building insurance policy will differ between insurers.
+In general, the policy is designed to cover the building itself and the key permanent fixtures attached to it.

 If you have other elements to your property, such as an in-ground pool, tennis court, boat jetty or sheds, you’ll also need to include their replacement value.